objcio/articles/2014-09-10-swift-functions.md

 - **Internal access** enables entities to be used within any source file from their defining module, but not in any source file outside of that module.
 You typically use internal access when defining an app’s or a framework’s internal structure.
 - **Private access** restricts the use of an entity to its own defining source file.
 Use private access to hide the implementation details of a specific piece of functionality.

-By default, every function and variable is internal—if you want to change that, you have to use the `private` or `public` keyword in front of every single method and variable:
+By default, every function and variable is internal — if you want to change that, you have to use the `private` or `public` keyword in front of every single method and variable:

 ```swift
 public func myPublicFunc() {